VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs: Algorithm

-where \(f(\cdot)\) denotes the MedEmbed encoder.
-We set \(\tau\) as a high-confidence threshold to support more reliable downstream KG-based analysis, based on prior medical KG-grounded reasoning work~\cite{wu2025medreason}, because many biomedical concepts are semantically similar but not equivalent.
-If no candidate satisfies this threshold, we proceed to a third stage alignment based on the LLM.
+If no candidate satisfies this threshold, we proceed to a third LLM-based stage alignment, as the LLM can use clinical context to select among semantically similar KG candidates.
 We first retrieve the Top-\(K\) most similar KG candidates according to cosine similarity, and then instruct the LLM to choose the most appropriate concept under the question and answer context:

 where \(\mathcal{N}_{K}(e)\) denotes the Top-\(K\) candidates of \(e\), and \(q\) and \(\mathcal{O}\) denote the question stem and answer context, respectively.